House of Xtravaganza: 2012 to Present: Global Presence

-For Katy Perry's musical guest performance on Saturday Night Live in May 2017, she enlisted several members of the House of Xtravaganza to perform alongside her including Father Jose Gutierez X., Mother Gisele Alicea X., Jimmy X., Michael X., Joseph X. and a newly recruited Indya Moore X. The group performed with Perry in both “Swish Swish” and “Bon Appetit” musical numbers.
+For Katy Perry's musical guest performance on Saturday Night Live in May 2017, she enlisted several members of the House of Xtravaganza to perform alongside her including Father Jose Gutierez X., Mother Gisele Alicea X., Jimmy X., Michael X., Joseph X. and a newly recruited Indya Moore X. The group performed with Perry in both "Swish Swish" and "Bon Appetit" musical numbers.

 Bloomingdale's celebrated 2017 LGBT Pride with a performance in the windows of its flagship department store; the voguing and runway performance featured Father Jose Gutierez X., Mother Gisele Alicea X., Grandfather Hector X., Derrick X. and G Bizarre X., and other ballroom personalities.

 Feature film Saturday Church told the story of a 14-year-old boy struggling with gender identity and religion, who begins to use fantasy to escape his life in the inner city.
 Released in January 2018, the cast featured Indya Moore X. and Alexia Garcia X. The film was well-received by critics and holds an aggregated score of 92% on Rotten Tomatoes.

 In 2017, veteran television producer Ryan Murphy began working on a drama for the FX network that set in the New York ballroom scene of the 1980s.
 To ensure an accurate depiction of ballroom culture of the period, several consultants were enlisted including Grandfather Hector Xtravaganza.
 The series Pose premiered on the FX network in June 2018.
-Indya Moore X. was cast as lead character “Angel” and Alexia Garcia as the featured character “Aphrodite”.
+Indya Moore X. was cast as lead character "Angel" and Alexia Garcia as the featured character "Aphrodite".
 Grandfather Hector X., Father Jose Gutierez X, Mother Gisele Alicea X, Dominique Silver X., Nomi X., G Bizarre X., and other House of Xtravaganza members also appeared in first-season episodes.

-In June 2018, original Madonna “Vogue” dancers and choreographers Father Jose Gutierez X. and Luis Camacho X. were honored as Celebrity Grand Marshalls of 2018 San Francisco Pride parade.
+In June 2018, original Madonna "Vogue" dancers and choreographers Father Jose Gutierez X. and Luis Camacho X. were honored as Celebrity Grand Marshalls of 2018 San Francisco Pride parade.

 The House of Xtravaganza has continued in its role of ambassador to the ballroom scene.
 As ballroom culture has expanded globally, the House has designated a small and select group of members in Europe, Asia, and South America to represent Xtravaganza in those regions, while NYC remains the center of the House's structure and membership.

 More than 35 years after its founding, House of Xtravaganza members continue to be featured in popular media and travel the world as ambassadors of voguing and the ballroom scene.

 House Mothers and Fathers

-In keeping with ballroom community tradition, the House of Xtravaganza is structured in a family-like hierarchy, with a house “mother” and “father” who oversee and direct the group.
+In keeping with ballroom community tradition, the House of Xtravaganza is structured in a family-like hierarchy, with a house "mother" and "father" who oversee and direct the group.

 Current House Mother Gisele Alicea, a.k.a.
 Gisele Xtravaganza, is an actress and runway fashion model.
-Alicea has works with by numerous photographers, including Terry Richardson, Bruce Webber, Mariano Vivanco, Patrick Demarchelier, and Danielle Levitt.
+Alicea has works with by numerous photographers, including Terry Richardson, Bruce Weber, Mariano Vivanco, Patrick Demarchelier, and Danielle Levitt.